dominikfilkus/browser-controlled-arduino/README.md

 ### Install

-You need to have nodeJS installed in your system and have a properly configured arduino with RGB LED.
+You need to have nodeJS installed on your system and have a properly configured arduino with RGB LED.
 You also need to have Ruby and Grunt installed on your system.

 * gem install sass